PCB Library Creation: A Guide

 Using Existing Library Parts

-Another way to start creating your PCB footprint library is to use existing library parts.
-Many component footprints are standardized, so you might be able to import existing footprints to a new component as long as the footprints match exactly.
-The required modifications might involve changing the component thickness in a 3D model or adding a ground pad (die attached paddle) to the bottom of the component.
+Using existing library part models is the preferred way to start your PCB footprint library.
+Many component footprints are standardized, so you can import existing footprints to a new component as long as the footprints match precisely.
+The required modifications might involve changing the component thickness in a 3D model or adding a ground pad (die-attached paddle) to the bottom of the component.

-Because of the time involved in manual footprint creation, and the potential for mistakes, there are some 3rd party “component wizard” applications you might consider.
+Because of the time involved in manual footprint creation, and the potential for mistakes, there are some third party “component wizard” applications you might consider.
 Also, high-quality CAD tools often include component creation wizards (including IPC-compliant footprint wizards).
-These tools are great for integrated circuit design, but unique electronic components and mechanical parts will still need to be created or edited manually, taking time and effort away from more intensive processes like layout, routing, or verification.
+These tools are great for integrated circuit design.
+However, unique electronic components and mechanical parts will still need to be created or edited manually, taking time and effort away from more intensive processes like layout, routing, or verification.

-While footprint creation and manually creating design libraries can be optimized and done properly, in most settings it is easier to work from what’s already out there.
-Whether it’s finding the component models and footprints you need now, or setting up your team for long term success, Ultra Librarian is an easy and efficient way of procuring the information you need.
+While footprint creation and manually creating design libraries can be optimized and done properly, in most settings, PCB library creation is easier to work from what’s already out there.
+Whether you need to find the component models and footprints you need now or set up your team for long-term success, Ultra Librarian is an easy and efficient way of procuring the information you need.
+Our Virtual Librarian Service (VLS) helps engineering teams create their own exclusive part libraries fast and accurately, allowing engineers to focus on innovation.
 Register today for free!

 UL-Icon.png